 Disabling Older Cipher Suites

-When SSL is enabled, cipher suites provide essential information on how to communicate secure data between the Ignition server and the user’s browser.
-The user’s browser will notify the Ignition server which cipher suites the browser supports, and the most secure cipher suite they both support will automatically be used for communication.
-Ignition supports many cipher suites and disables most risky suites, but there may be some suites that are enabled by default that can optionally be disabled depending on your company’s security posture.
-It is strongly advised to review the supported cipher suites and disable any older cipher suites that are not needed in your environment.
+When HTTPS is enabled, cipher suites provide essential information on how to communicate secure data between the Ignition Gateway and the user’s browser.
+The user’s browser will notify the Ignition server which cipher suites the browser supports, and the most secure cipher suite supported by both will be used for communication.
+As a security assumption, consider the gateway to be protected at the level of the weakest allowed cipher suite.
+A threat agent can execute a “downgrade attack” by only offering the chosen suite.
 Cipher suites can be excluded in the Gateway settings under Config > Web Server > Excluded Cipher Suites.

 The suites currently considered strong are ever-changing as security researchers discover flaws and create new algorithms.
 One source for information on the currently accepted list of strong suites is maintained by SSL Labs.
 SSL Labs provides a free online test if your Ignition server is accessible from the Internet.
-Even if it is not, their current list of strong cipher suites can be found in their “SSL/TLS Deployment Best Practices” guide under 2.3 User Secure Cipher Suites.
-Please use this source or another to stay up to date with industry recommendations on current best practices for cipher suites support.
+Their current list of strong cipher suites can be found in their “SSL/TLS Deployment Best Practices” guide under 2.3 User Secure Cipher Suites.
+In general, allowing older cipher suites helps with compatibility while fewer and stronger cipher suites improve security.

 Configuring Strong Headers

 Https headers are set to secure default values as described under Gateway Security HTTP Headers and Configuration.
 Ignition offers the opportunity to change the values of these headers in the Ignition.conf file to better fit your network security preferences.